rokka-io/rokka-site/source/_references/stacks.md

      srcset= "https://{yourorg}.rokka.io/small/options-dpr-2/{hash}.jpg 2x,
               https://{yourorg}.rokka.io/small/options-dpr-3/{hash}.jpg 3x">
 ```

+By default, we also set a lower jpg and webp quality for those retina images, since it keeps the files small and the visual difference is very small.
+If you want to change that behaviour, set a `jpg.quality` and `webp.quality` stack option explicitly on your stack and it will always take that.
+If you want to have different quality settings for non-retina and retina and use other values than the defaults, see [stack expressions](#expressions) for more details into that.

 There's also a resize stack operation option called `upscale_dpr`, which applies in some cases.
 Assuming your picture in the above example is only 300px wide.
 Using a dpr setting of 2 will upscale that to 400px by default (otherwise the browser would display it smaller, as a 150 css pixel image).
 Settting `upscale_dpr` to `false` will not do that and return the image in its original dimensions (which in this example would be 300px).